jmfeck/python-pdf-tools/README.md

 # Python PDF Tools

-**python-pdf-tools** is a Python-based library designed to offer a simple, accessible alternative for various PDF manipulations.
-This project is under development and aims to provide functions such as merging, splitting, compressing, converting, and protecting PDFs, among other essential features.
+**Python PDF Tools** is a Python-based collection of ready-to-use applications designed for various PDF manipulations.
+Each tool is set up as an independent app that can be triggered by running a batch file located in the root of its folder.
+This project is under active development, and it currently includes functions such as merging, splitting, compressing, converting, and protecting PDFs, among other essential features.

 ## Current Status